Homemade Brownies (In Microwave, No Mixer, 8 Minutes)

 Ingredients: unsweetened chocolate, butter, baking powder, flour, sugar (not shown), eggs, vanilla, chocolate chips (optional)

-Chocolate: You need unsweetened chocolate for this recipe which is a type of dark chocolate.
+Chocolate: You will need unsweetened chocolate for this recipe, which is a type of dark chocolate.
 It’s also called bitter chocolate, cooking chocolate or baking chocolate.
 Substitute 1/2 cup unsweetened cocoa if you need to.

-Butter: If you don’t have or want to use butter, you can substitute it with 1/2 cup/118 ml oil (or 1/3 cup/79 ml if you want a cakier brownie) if you like.
+Butter: If you don’t have or want to use butter, substitute it with oil (see recipe notes).

-• Add chocolate chips (for more intense, fudgy taste) – highly recommended.
+• Add chocolate chips (for a more intense, fudgy taste) – highly recommend!

-• If you want to get really decadent, top the brownies with a rich buttercream chocolate icing.
+• If you want to get decadent, top the brownies with a rich buttercream chocolate icing.

 microwave brownie batter in mixing bowl